adib-yg/SAMP-Mobile-Checker/README.md

 <a href="https://play.google.com/store/apps/details?id=ru.unisamp_mobile.launcher"><img src="https://i.ibb.co/M7Rd20t/samp-mobile-icon.webp" alt="samp-mobile-icon" border="0" width="30" height="30"/></a> client

 # How Does It Work
-The CI serial of SA-MP Mobile players is unique and same.
+The CI serial of SA-MP Mobile players always is same.

 So we just check with `strcmp` the CI serial of player is the same or not.